vporton/NacDB/README.md

 It is anticipated that NacDB will often be used together with CanDB.

+During this work I developed a strategy how to accomplish reliable operations over unreliable actors in actor model of ICP.
+It is a serious computer science research, I should publish this in peer review.

+Streams ordering items by voting results will be implemented using NacDBReorder library (in development).
+It uses an advanced combination of data structures to add, reorder, and delete items.

 TODO:
 - review code, based on review simplify it and make it more secure
 - review and as necessary modify the API, then freeze the API